JohannesDecker95/multimodal-representation/README.md

 Mayby the used packages in the `2_environment.yml` have to be adjusted, if you want to execute the training process on other systems/chips as Windows, Linux, x64 and x86.

-## structure of repo
+## structure of the repo
-The repo provides two different ways to execute the training process:\
+The repo provides two different ways to execute the training process:
-1. Via the distributed file structer with `mini_main.py` as main file, what is basically the original adjusted repository\
+1. Via the distributed file structer with `mini_main.py` as main file, what is basically the original adjusted repository
-2. Via the `SUPERFILE.py` file, it contains all the relevant code for the training process of the modell in one single file\\
+2. Via the `SUPERFILE.py` file, it contains all the relevant code for the training process of the modell in one single file

 The distributed file structer and the `SUPERFILE.py` file contain exactly the same code.
 The `SUPERFILE.py` file was created only for the purpose to adjust and extend the repository to be able to define and train the modle with various numbers of layers (depth) of the latent space.\
 For both ways to execute the training process exists a configuration file in the `multimodal/configs/` directory.
 They are identical till the filepaths that are specified in this files.\